 Benefits

-The main benefit of Ravintsara essential oil is its high content of 1,8-cineole, also known as eucalyptol.
+Antiviral and antibacterial properties: The main benefit of Ravintsara essential oil is its high content of 1,8-cineole, also known as eucalyptol.
 This compound has been shown to have powerful antiviral, antibacterial, and anti-inflammatory properties.
-Additionally, Ravintsara essential oil is effective in treating respiratory conditions such as colds, flu, bronchitis, and asthma.
-The oil can also be used to boost the immune system, improve circulation, and reduce stress.
+The most notable benefit of Ravintsara Essential Oil is its ability to fight off viruses and bacteria.
+It is a powerful antiviral and antibacterial agent that can help protect us from illnesses.

 Study suggests that C. camphora leaves help in the treatment of allergic inflammation such as atopic dermatitis.